SpaceWorksCo/guides/Add-To-A-Fund.md

 # Add To A Fund

-This guide will teach you how to add more Spacecoin or tokens from a fund.
+This guide will teach you how to add Spacecoin or tokens to a fund.

 The heir module is available with [Spacecoind](https://github.com/spaceworksco/spacecoin) or [Spacecoin-QT](https://spaceworks.co/spacecoin/wallets#spacecoin-qt).